Contents

 Lack of traditional coverage for gig workers

-Unlike their traditional counterparts, gig workers often lack the safety net of employer-sponsored health coverage.
+Unlike traditional workers, gig workers often lack the safety net of employer-sponsored health coverage.
 This void necessitates a collaborative effort between employers and gig workers to explore viable health insurance options.
 The Affordable Care Act (ACA) marketplace, Health Savings Accounts (HSAs), and short-term health plans stand out as potential solutions, offering flexibility and coverage tailored to individual needs.

 Collaborative health and wellness initiatives